 Tom is the author of Divided Planet: the Ecology of Rich and Poor, Dead Heat: Global Justice and Global Warming, and (co-author) Greenhouse Development Rights: The Right to Development in a Climate Constrained World.
 He is writing a new book, with a secret title.
 (Its working subtitle is Economic Justice as the Key to the Greenhouse Century).

-Christian Holz is currently a SSHRC Postdoctoral Research Fellow at the School of Political Studies at the University of Ottawa, where he is researching the potential role of equity as an enabler of climate change mitigation ambition in the context of decentralized political federations, in particular Canada.
+Christian Holz is currently a Postdoctoral Research Fellow at the Department of Geography and Environmental Studies at Carleton University in Ottawa, where he is researching the potential role of equity as an enabler of climate change mitigation ambition in the context of decentralized political federations, in particular Canada.
 He is a long-term observer of the international climate change negotiations under the UNFCCC, including for his doctoral research wherein he examined the role, and internal power dynamics, of civil society coalitions in the context of UNFCCC negotiations.

-Prior to joining the University of Ottawa, and the Climate Equity Reference Project, Dr Holz was the Executive Director of Climate Action Network Canada – Réseau action climat Canada, a network of over 100 organizations in Canada working on domestic and international climate change advocacy.
+Prior to joining the Carleton, Dr Holz was a researcher at the University of Ottawa’s School of Political Studies and prior to that the Executive Director of Climate Action Network Canada – Réseau action climat Canada, a network of over 100 organizations in Canada working on domestic and international climate change advocacy.

 Sivan Kartha is a Senior Scientist at the Stockholm Environment Institute and Co-leader of an institute-wide theme Reducing Climate Risks.
 His research and publications for the past twenty years have focused on technological options and policy strategies for addressing climate change, and he has concentrated most recently on equity and efficiency in the design of an international climate regime.
 His most recent work has involved the elaboration of a Greenhouse Development Rights approach to burden-sharing in the global climate regime – an approach that places the urgency of the climate crisis in the context of the equally dire development crisis afflicting the world’s poor majority.